AcunatomyConditionsSports & Performance Injuries

 Progressive Resolution

-Each session targets the specific muscles involved in your injury and compensation pattern.
-Strength and range typically return progressively.
-Training can often resume or advance between sessions.
+Each session releases the muscles driving your injury and compensation pattern.
+Strength and range typically return between visits.

 Visits 5+